 To make homemade broth!

-While our go-to is usually chicken broth, I’ve recently found homemade vegetable broth to be an economical and tasty alternative.
+While our go-to is usually chicken broth or beef bone broth, I’ve recently found perpetual broth and homemade vegetable broth to be an economical and tasty alternatives.
 It adds wonderful flavor to a huge variety of dishes, from risotto to casserole to soups and stews.

 Plus, it’s the best way to use up those freezer bags full of vegetable scraps!